anthonyhugh/Antigravity-Unity/README.md

 - **"Antigravity not found"**: Ensure Antigravity is installed in the standard location (`/Applications/Antigravity.app` or `%LOCALAPPDATA%\Programs\Antigravity`).
 If installed successfully but not detected, verify the path or select it manually.
 - **Intellisense not working**: Verify that `.csproj` files are being generated.
 Go to **Preferences > External Tools** and make sure the relevant "Generate .csproj files for..." checkboxes are selected, then click **Regenerate project files**.

+## Credits

+**Author:** Muhammad Humza Butt

+This package is based on Unity Technologies' IDE integration architecture and was adapted for the Antigravity IDE.
+While the core infrastructure was inspired by Unity's reference implementations, all Antigravity-specific logic, discovery mechanisms, and integration code were developed independently.

+## License

+MIT License - Copyright (c) 2025 Muhammad Humza Butt

+See [LICENSE](LICENSE) for full details.